 Fifi is on a special diet, Science Diet c/d, for bladder stones.
 As long as she gets her special diet, the stones have stayed away.

 Somewhere out there we all feel there is someone that will love Fifi and she will love them.
 We just have to be patient and try to find them.
+She would love a home where someone will give her regular, moderate exercise.
+She will be best in a home without children.
 In the meantime, Fifi is hanging out with us.

 Can’t have a dog of your own?
 Have a soft spot for old, sick or hard to place dogs?
 It only takes a $20 a month donation for me to be your virtual dog!
 I need at least 10 virtual adopters (sponsors) to help cover my monthly costs.
 If I have medical challenges I need even more! r having to leave your home, you can have your very own online dog that will send you update emails, make Facebook posts, and be eternally grateful for your support!
 Go to the donate link at the top of the page for instructions as to how to donate.
 Questions?
 Email: firstname.lastname@example.org